LevDolgikh/Cpp-studying/README.md

 02. Project_12    - Constants, increment and decrement, logical operations, conditions;
 03. Project_3     - Loops;
 04. Project_4     - Arrays of numbers, sizeof function, random numbers;

+I dont want to leanr C++ at all but i have to.
+That's why i will not do complex programs and i will only learn basics to unrestand how to read c++ code in general.